JamesHarrison/otdrs/README.md

 While SOR files are standardised, not all of the content is; there are a set of standard and required blocks for the basic information, and otdrs only attempts to parse the standard blocks in a SOR file.

 The content of proprietary blocks is dumped for analysis by upstream tools that may either have knowledge of proprietary formats or wish to simply know of the existence of such blocks.
 The map block will in all cases list all blocks within the file.

+## Writing SORs

+`otdrs` has experimental support for generating SORs from Rust data structures.
+Strictly, the map block is heavily recomputed when writing; a BlockInfo block with a revision number and header will be expected for all blocks, but sizes and counters are dynamically generated.

+Editors are responsible for ensuring that any modification of data elsewhere in the file makes sense, e.g. if the number of points within a `DataPointsAtScaleFactor` struct is changed, then the `n_points` field must be amended by the editor; `otdrs` will not do this for you.

+Currently, landmarks and `LinkParameters` are not written out.

 ## Testing